mikever/dotfiles/README.md

 `gd` - go to definition of node
 `gt` - go to type definition of node
 `<leader>rn` - rename all instances of node
+`K` - display info about node, such as type info